Sudeepbs6/Open_weather_app/README.md

                                                        Weather APP
 A modern Android weather application that allows users to check weather conditions for US cities.
 The app uses the OpenWeatherMap API to fetch real-time weather data and supports both manual city search and location-based weather information.

-🧐 Features
     Here're some of the project's best features:

 Search weather by US city name
 Auto-location detection (with user permission)